The Sun's Supergranulation: Observational characterization

-These results suggest that the formation of the magnetic network is in some way related to the supergranulation flow.
-It is however probably too simplistic and misleading to make a one-to-one correspondence between the single scale of supergranulation and the network distribution of magnetic bright points.
-Several studies with the Swedish Solar Telescope at La Palma observatory indicate that strong correlations between flows at scales comparable to or smaller than mesoscales (i.e. significantly smaller than supergranulation) and intense magnetic elements exist \citep{dominguez03,dominguez03b}.
-A recent study by \cite{roudier09}, combining spectropolarimetric and photometric Hinode measurements, also demonstrated a very clear correlation between the motions at mesoscales and those of the magnetic network \citep[see also][]{dewijn_muller09}.
+These results show that the formation of the magnetic network is related to the large-scale dynamics of the surface \cite[see][]{orozco_etal12,giannattasio_etal14,berrilli_etal14}.
+The magnetic field-flow interaction occurs over a wide range of scales extending up to the 35~Mm supergranulation scale, and several studies with the Swedish Solar Telescope at La Palma observatory indicate that strong correlations between flows at scales comparable to or smaller than mesoscales (i.e., significantly smaller than supergranulation) and intense magnetic elements exist \citep{dominguez03,dominguez03b}.
+A study by \cite{roudier09}, combining spectropolarimetric and photometric Hinode measurements, also established a very clear correlation between the motions at mesoscales and those of the magnetic network \citep[see also][]{dewijn_muller09}.
+Note finally that the network formation process may be influenced by an East-West anisotropy now detected in supergranules \cite[see][]{langfellner_etal15,roudier_etal16}.